Meet the Faculty

 Dr. Louise Vigeant

-Dr. Louise Vigeant is the Student Support Manager, providing academic oversight of the student experience.
+Dr. Louise Vigeant is the Student Services Manager, leading student support services and providing academic oversight of the student experience.
 Dr. Vigeant received her Ph.D. in philosophy from Cornell University, and has over 10 years of experience in higher education as both a professor and an administrator.
 Her career began at Amsterdam University College, where she designed and ran the college’s academic advising system, and also managed the Department of Social Sciences.
 She subsequently moved to the University of Mississippi to teach in the Department of Public Policy Leadership, where she founded and continues to lead Team 36, a non-profit that helps students from under-resourced high schools prepare for and succeed on the ACT.
 Most recently, Dr. Vigeant taught and designed courses for Minerva Schools at KGI.

 Dr. Beth Callaghan

-Dr. Beth Callaghan is the Faculty Manager, leading our faculty support services to recruit, advise, and train our faculty.
+Dr. Beth Callaghan is the Dean of Faculty Affairs, leading our faculty support services to recruit, advise, and train our faculty.
 She received her B.A. in English and World Literature from UCLA, her M.A. in English from UC Irvine, and her Ph.D. in English and Gender Studies from the University of Southern California.
 She has taught in high school and college classrooms in southern California and was previously an Assistant Professor and course designer at The Minerva Schools at KGI.
 She is passionate about creating curriculum that gives students real-world skills and connects concretely to their life experiences.